 Figure S3.
 Acoustic data, measured by EK60, measured over the course of the experiment, at ETNP Station P2.
 Shown are data from all frequency bands.
 Values are in return signal intensity and have not been normalized to observed biomass.
-Horizontal blue lines indicate the surface and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
+Horizontal blue lines indicate the top and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.